Reading Time: 3 minutes

 As with national auto transportation, it is important to ensure your car is clean inside and out when it comes to international shipping in a car shipping container.
 If the car is clean on the outside, it makes it easier for Customs to do an accurate inspection.
 They will be able to assess any pre-existing damages.

-Before loading the car into the car shipping container, be sure to:
+Before loading the car into the car shipping container, be sure to follow all the usual preparations for car shipping, including:

 - remove or retract the radio antenna